Skip to footer content

 git add .gitattributes

 This is especially important when working with high-resolution images or multipage TIFF files.
-For low quality scans, IronOCR's preprocessing can significantly improve results.
+For low-quality scans, IronOCR's preprocessing can significantly improve results without requiring you to manually edit test images before committing them.

-How Should I Manage License Keys and Documentation?
+How Should You Manage License Keys and Documentation?

 What Are Common Troubleshooting Tips?